Author: Rachel Caine

 Genre: Urban Fantasy

-Stand alone or series: Book two of the Revivalist series
+Stand alone or series: The first book in the brand new Revivalist series

 How did I get this book: ARC from the Publisher